sktedro/vut_ipp_proj/README.md

 The source code to be parsed is read from the standard input line by line.
-Since the code must not contain any instructions preceding a header (`IPPcode22`), a function checkInputHeader() first reads lines in a loop until the header is found.
-Only if the header is present, a simple XML object is created as a new DOMDocument object with an appropriate header and root element.
+Since the code must not contain any instructions preceding a header (`.IPPcode22`), a function `checkInputHeader` first reads lines in a loop until the header is found.
+Only if the header is present, a simple XML object is created as a new `DOMDocument` object with the required header and a root element.
-After that, the source code is read line by line in a loop, while every line is trimmed of redundant characters (spaces, newline character, comments, ...).
+After that, the source code is read line by line in a loop, while every line is trimmed of redundant characters (spaces, newline character, comments, ...) and parsed in a following way:

 #### Checking and parsing source code lines

-If the line is not empty, it is assumed it contains an instruction and a new Instruction object is created.
-It consists of `order`, `opcode` (name) and `args` of the instruction, which the line is parsed into.
+If the line is not empty, it is assumed it contains an instruction and a new `Instruction` object is created.
+This object consists of `order`, `opcode` (instruction name) and
+`args` of the instruction, which the line is parsed into.
 The parsing process is pretty simple thanks to an array containing required argument types for each instruction.
 First, we need to check if the `opcode` is in that array and then, based on types of arguments required, we can try to match the arguments to a regular expression.
-If that fails, the argument is invalid.
-Otherwise, the argument is appended to the `args` array of the Instruction object.
+If that fails, the argument is evaluated as invalid.
+Otherwise, the argument is appended to the `args` array of the `Instruction` object.
 We also need to convert strings and names to only contain XML friendly characters, eg.
 `&` is converted to `&amp`.

 #### Converting the instruction to XML format

-After the instruction is parsed, we call a function addInstruction() to convert it to the XML format.
-Example for a LABEL instruction:
+After the instruction is parsed, we call a method `addInstruction` to convert it to the XML format.
+Example for the `LABEL` instruction:
 ```
 <instruction order="1" opcode="LABEL">
   <arg1 type="label">labelName</arg1>